Skip to content

 What is the Holliday-Segar method for calculating pediatric fluid maintenance?

-The Holliday-Segar method is a weight-based formula developed in 1957 that estimates a child's daily maintenance fluid requirements by dividing body weight into three segments.
+The Holliday-Segar method is a weight-based formula developed by Holliday and Segar in 1957 that estimates a child's daily maintenance fluid requirements by dividing body weight into three segments.
 The first 10 kg accounts for 100 mL/kg/day, the second 10 kg (weights 10–20 kg) accounts for 50 mL/kg/day, and any weight above 20 kg accounts for 20 mL/kg/day.
-These tiers reflect decreasing metabolic water needs per unit mass as body size increases.
-The method is widely taught in medical and nursing training and remains the most commonly used bedside tool for initial IV fluid prescribing in children.
+These tiers reflect decreasing metabolic water needs per unit of body mass as body size increases (caloric expenditure per kg decreases with size).
+The method is universally taught in medical and nursing training and remains the most commonly used bedside tool for initial IV fluid prescribing in children worldwide.
+Modern guidance (NICE 2015, ESPNIC 2018) reaffirms its calculation but now recommends isotonic rather than hypotonic fluid composition to reduce hyponatremia risk.

 When should pediatric maintenance fluids be adjusted above or below the calculated amount?